-In addition, parenting a child with special needs can be an isolating and painful experience.
-CASE provides supportive spaces where parents and caregivers can share their experiences, and to help one another relieve the sense of isolation often felt by parents of children with special needs.
+Parenting a child with special needs can be an isolating and painful experience.
+CASE provides supportive spaces where parents and caregivers can share their experiences and help one another relieve the sense of isolation often felt by parents of children with special needs.

-Navigating the school system, searching for inclusive programs in the community, living with family and financial stressors and finding a place of belonging — free of stigma — are central to the lives of these families and the issues Evanston CASE is uniquely situated to address these issues.
-The services that Evanston CASE provides are unique and urgently needed in our community.
+Navigating the school system, searching for inclusive programs in the community, living with family and financial stressors and finding a place of belonging — free of stigma — are central to the lives of these families and Evanston CASE is uniquely situated to address these issues.
+The services that Evanston CASE provides are urgently needed in our community.
 Through the execution of our mission, we have demonstrated a significant and positive impact on the experience of the families who have children with special needs.

-CASE continually strives to build a welcoming and accepting community among families who have children with special needs and to expend awareness and inclusion in the Evanston schools and the city as a whole.
+CASE continually strives to build a welcoming and accepting community among families who have children with special needs and to expand awareness and inclusion in the Evanston schools and the city as a whole.
 We provide public presentations on topics related to special needs and we sponsor and participate in community forums and events.

 Through our Parent Connections support groups and online forum, CASE provides empathic spaces where families affected by special needs can support one another with resources, suggestions and understanding connection.

 CASE teaches parents the skills they need to be effective self-advocates for their children at school.
 We provide parents with information to prepare them for the complexities of special education procedures and terminology, as well as their rights under the Federal Individuals with Disabilities Education Act (IDEA) and the Americans with Disabilities Act (ADA).

 To learn more about our programs and services, visit our Services page and the Evanston CASE Education and Advocacy Clinic page.

 We care deeply about children with disabilities and their families.
 We are proud and privileged to do this important work.
 We welcome your participation and support.
 If you are interested in contributing or volunteering, please contact us at email@example.com.